isabella232/media-analytics.en-1/help/sdk-implement/end-of-support-faqs.md

 After the end of support date, customers should use the new AEP SDKs with the Media Analytics extensions to use the latest features.

-Please reach out to your Adobe Customer Success Manager if you have any further questions.
+Please reach out to your Adobe Customer Success Manager if you have any questions.

 ## FAQs